1006 Absence from Work

 -

-State compensatory time is lost when employees leave the DHS organizational unit in which the state compensatory time was earned (e.g., transfer, separation, resignation, etc.).
+State compensatory time is lost when employees leave the DHS organizational unit in which the state compensatory time was earned (e.g., transfer, resignation, etc.).
 Employees are not entitled to be paid for the lost time.

 -